 individual employees earning typical salaries in each of the 28 member states

 of the European Union and, in doing so, to determine a “tax liberation day” —

 measuring how much of each year’s work is devoted to paying taxes — for

 workers in each country.

-In addition, the study tracks year‐to‐year trends in the taxation of labour.
+In addition, the study tracks year‐to‐year trends in both the taxation on, and

 Numerous studies rank political systems by various measures of “economic

 freedom”.
 While valuable to economists, the aggregate data in these studies

 fail to shed light on the working individual’s role in financing their state and

 In addition, many organizations determine an annual “tax freedom day” for